 In mobile development the Model-View-Controller architecture can quickly evolve to a Massive-View-Controller nightmare where a cumbersome view controller manages almost everything in the application.

-Massive view controllers are an antipattern because they are difficult to scale, test and mantain.
+Massive view controllers are an anti-pattern because they are difficult to scale, test and maintain.
 A trick to avoid them is to remember these principles:

 Specialization: one objet, one task.
-Delegation: share responsability for targeted or iterative tasks Communication: when complexity increase notifications can ease Abstraction: make code as reusable as possible
+Delegation: share responsibility for targeted or iterative tasks Communication: when complexity increase notifications can ease Abstraction: make code as reusable as possible